 All these industries have a bright future in Latin America.
 For the region’s current governments, emerging industries mean new or increased sources of income and foreign direct investment (FDI).
 These governments are therefore becoming more flexible and willing to provide fiscal incentives to those who wish to invest in their countries.

-Key Steps to Start a Business in Latin America
+Key Steps in Accounting to Start a Business in Latin America

 Below we will provide a guide on how to establish and start commercial operations in Latin America.